Gorge Management Plan Review

 Sign Up for Action Alerts

-Get Management Plan updates and learn how you can help protect the Gorge.
+Get updates on actions you can take to help protect the Gorge.

-Proposed changes: A step in the right direction when a giant leap is requiredIn March 2017, the Columbia River Gorge Commission and U.S. Forest Service closed the scoping period of the Management Plan review.
+Proposed changes: A step in the right direction, but much work left to be doneIn March 2017, the Columbia River Gorge Commission and U.S. Forest Service closed the scoping period of the Management Plan review.
 After reviewing all the comments received during the scoping period, the agencies identified which issues should be addressed in the ambitious revision process.
 Information sessions were held in 2018-19 to discuss progress.
 On June 1, 2020, the Gorge Commission and Forest Service released their draft revisions to the Management Plan for public comments.
+After receiving public comments, the commissioners held a work session on Aug.
+11-12, 2020, to consider and vote on revisions to the draft plan.

-The draft plan includes modest improvements to gorge protection standards, but has a long way to go to ensure the future protection of our national scenic treasure.
-Two areas of management are of particular concern to Friends.
+The draft plan included modest improvements to gorge protection standards, but has a long way to go to ensure the future protection of our national scenic treasure.
+Two areas of management were of particular concern to Friends:

-Climate change: After receiving thousands of comments supporting climate action, the Gorge Commission has included a new chapter in the draft Management Plan requiring the development of a climate action plan.
-A majority of Commissioners also supports requiring greater protection of critical “cold water refuge” habitat for salmon to automatically go into place if the climate action plan is not complete within one year.
-This once would have been a good start, but in 2020 stronger action is needed.
+Climate change: After receiving thousands of comments supporting climate action, the Gorge Commission included a new chapter in the draft Management Plan requiring the development of a climate action plan.
+A majority of Commissioners also supported requiring greater protection of critical “cold water refuge” habitat for salmon to automatically go into place if the climate action plan is not complete within one year.
+Draft plan revision result: The Gorge Commission voted to require 200-foot buffers on seven “cold water refuge” streams in the General Management Area of the Columbia River Gorge National Scenic Area, extending the rule from the Special Management Area to cover a much larger section of the National Scenic Area.

 While some Commissioners are raising private property rights concerns, it’s important to remember that Indigenous tribes were the original property owners and their treaties reserve the rights to hunt, fish and gather in their usual and accustomed places.
 These rights include preserving salmon and their habitat.

 Urban sprawl: The National Scenic Area Act prevents urban sprawl by allowing only minor revisions to the 13 urban area boundaries drawn by Congress.
-Pressed by pro-boundary expansion local officials in The Dalles, the Commission drafted new policies defining “minor revision” as 20 acres or 1% of an urban area and clarifying the Act’s requirements for a regional analysis of urban lands.
+Pressed by pro-boundary expansion local officials in The Dalles, the Commission drafted new policies defining “minor revision” as 20 acres or one percent of an urban area and clarifying the Act’s requirements for a regional analysis of urban lands.
 Friends rejects the antiquated notion that economic growth requires sprawl.
 Further, there is a large surplus of vacant urban lands in the Gorge that should meet the needs for urban development for many decades to come.
+Draft plan revision result: Commissioners voted to limit urban area boundary revisions to 20 acres or one percent of the land area of an urban area, whichever is less.
+Cumulatively over time, any revisions over 50 acres or two percent, whichever is less, are not minor and are prohibited.
+The 50 acres or two percent rule was a compromise to achieve a passing vote among the commissioners.

-What happens nextThe Gorge Commission has scheduled a two-day work session on Aug.
-11 and Aug.
-12 to review public comments (see comments by Friends and allied groups below), with an expectation of finalizing updates to the Management Plan in September with a final hearing and a vote to adopt the revised plan.
-The online meetings are open to the public for viewing.
+What happens nextThe Gorge Commission is expected to hold a final hearing and a vote to adopt the revised plan at its regular monthly meeting on Oct.
+13. The online meetings are open to the public for viewing.

 Public comments on the draft revised Management Plan